The Great Bank Hoax

 The Great Bank Hoax is a 1978 American comedy film written and directed by Joseph Jacoby.
 The film stars Richard Basehart, Ned Beatty, Charlene Dallas, Burgess Meredith, Michael Murphy, Paul Sand and Constance Forslund.

 Plot

-There's intrigue and deception at a small-town bank when it is discovered that an unsuspected employee (Paul Sand) has embezzled $100,000.00 while acting as chief clerk.
-Fearing the public scandal could lead to the collapse of the bank despite the insurance coverage, bank officers Jack Stutz (Burgess Meredith) and Manny Benchly (Richard Basehart) decide to hide the theft in a seemingly clever plot that will make them even more money.
+There is intrigue and deception at a small-town bank when it is discovered that an unsuspecting employee (Paul Sand) has embezzled $109,000 while acting as chief clerk.
+Fearing a public scandal could lead to the collapse of the bank despite the insurance coverage, bank officers Jack Stutz (Burgess Meredith) and Manny Benchly (Richard Basehart) decide to hide the theft in a seemingly clever plot that will make them even more money.
 However, when word of the crime gets out, the whole community becomes outraged and gets involved, resulting in plenty of trouble.